awstutorials/kubernetes-crash-course/readme_aws.md

 ```
 kubectl get svc
 ```
+    If you receive the error "aws-iam-authenticator": executable file not found in $PATH, your kubectl isn't configured for Amazon EKS.
+For more information, see [Installing aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).

+    If you receive any other authorization or resource type errors, see [Unauthorized or Access Denied (kubectl)](https://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html#unauthorized) in the troubleshooting section.

 * Use the AWS CLI update-kubeconfig command to create or update your kubeconfig for your cluster.

 ```